-To further account for dataset-specific characteristics, we introduce frame-level task-specific masks for boundary and functional losses.
-In SongForm-Hook, function loss is computed only within valid segments, with each boundary extended by 5~s.
-In SongForm-Gem, only the functional loss is optimized, thereby mitigating the impact of inaccurate segment boundaries on model training. \reduceSpacingSectionAbove
+To further handle the heterogeneity across datasets, we introduce task-specific masks at the frame level for boundary and functional losses.
+In SongFormDB-Hook, the function loss is computed only within valid segments, with the temporal window for boundary loss extended by 5~s on each side.
+In SongFormDB-Gem, only the functional loss is optimized, thereby mitigating the impact of inaccurate segment boundaries on model training.

-\section{DATASET}

-\reduceSpacingSectionBelow We adopt the mapping rules from~\cite{wang2022catchchorusverseintro}, preserving the pre-chorus label to capture transitions better.
-To further address data limitations, we establish SongFormDB, a large-scale collection of annotated songs, and SongFormBench, a complementary benchmark suite.
-Specifically, the 912 songs from HarmonixSet are randomly divided into 512 for training and 200 for validation in SongFormDB, with the remaining 200 manually refined to form SongFormBench-HarmonixSet.
-The split information is provided in the released dataset to ensure reproducibility.
-The following subsections present detailed descriptions of these two resources.
+\section{Dataset}